Yes, there is such a thing as vegan clothes and vegan clothing brands!

 Vegan Formal Wear

-With many highly sought lingerie items being silk based, finding vegan alternatives that are comfortable and soft can be a challenge.
-Luckily, here’s two vegan lingerie companies that are highly recommended.
+With many highly sought lingerie items being made with silk, finding vegan alternatives that are comfortable and soft can be a challenge.

 Vegan Faux Fur Brands